conduktor/conduktor-docs/src/pages/changelog/Console-1.30.0.md

 ![RBAC screen](/images/changelog/platform/v30/RBAC-screen-redesign.png)

-## Features ✨

 ### Alert list redesign
-We’ve redesigned our alert lists across the product to provide a more intuitive overview of alert configurations and statuses:
+Alert lists across the product now provide a more intuitive overview of alert configurations and statuses:

-- The Prometheus query column is replaced with a more friendly metric and condition row.
+- Query names are now more human readable, we've replaced the Prometheus query column with a friendly metric name
+- Added the status of the alert
-- Added the "Last Triggered Time" column to make filtering and finding firing alerts easier.
+- Fnd firing alerts easier and those that have never been triggered with the addition of a "Last Triggered Time" column

 ![New alert list](/images/changelog/platform/v30/new-alert-list.png)